JakeDavisAtFanatics/platform-storage/sql/wv_casino_fix_partitioning/STATUS.md

 fbg-cert-1nj
 fbg-cert-1mi

+DONE (using new scripts)
+fbg-inf-dev-1nj
+fbg-inf-dev-1tn

-PROD TODO
+PROD DONE
 fbg-prod-1wv

-PROD NOT NEEDED
+PROD NOT NEEDED (will be done with new scripts) fbg-prod-1mi fbg-prod-1nj fbg-prod-1pa
-fbg-prod-1mi
-fbg-prod-1nj
-fbg-prod-1pa